Fit For Nuclear (F4N) is a unique service to help UK manufacturing companies get ready to bid for work in the civil

 F4N has been developed by the Nuclear AMRC with the support of its top tier partners, including nuclear new build developers and the Nuclear Decommissioning Authority.
 These industry leaders are using F4N to identify potential companies for their own supply chains.

 We are currently working with stakeholders to further develop the F4N programme and provide additional support to UK manufacturers.
-We are also holding a series of regional events to help even more companies enter the programme, and working with NOF Energy to help its members from across the energy sector to become Fit For Nuclear.
+We are also holding a series of regional events to help even more companies enter the programme, and working with NOF Energy and the Energy Industries Council to help their members from across the energy sector to become Fit For Nuclear.

 Who can take part?